James Campbell (JC) McNee

 A memorial service will be held on Saturday, March 16, 2019, at First Presbyterian Church in Cottonwood Falls, with visitation at noon and service at 1 p.m.
 Private inurnment at a later date.
 In lieu of flowers, memorials may be sent to Brown-Bennett-Alexander Funeral Home, PO Box 220, Cottonwood Falls, KS 66845 or to the Emporia Animal Shelter, PO Box 845, Emporia, KS 66801.
 Online condolences may be left at www.brown-bennett-alexander.com or Brown-Bennett-Alexander Funeral Home on Facebook.

-To send flowers to JC's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of JC McNee, please visit our floral store.